 Cervical cancer can be a threat to any woman.
 With a growing population of 101 million as of 2015, and an estimated 107 million by the end of 2018, the Philippines has 49,909,341 females; 32,017,962 are 15 to 64-year-olds who may contract HPV and develop cervical cancer.

 Meanwhile, 14,099,388 are women aged 30-49 years old, the target age for screening as recommended by the WHO.
-However, because of the wrong notion that check-ups are not necessary if one is not feeling sick, women, especially those from low-income families and live in far-flung areas, become victims of this disease.
+However, because of the wrong notion that check-ups are unnecessary if one is not sick, women, especially those from low-income families and live in far-flung areas, become victims of this disease.

 CECAP wants to build an inclusive community where the issue of cervical cancer is freely discussed, and voices of women from different walks of life are heard.